zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 can shoot balls at your opponent, better than your opponent can shoot them at you.

-## Rules
+## The Game

-The basic controls are basically the same as in the last competition: your bot has left and right motors that you can control independently.
+There are two players, each with an assigned color of either red or green.
+The goal of the game is to knock out your opponent by shooting balls at them.

-Every time you get hit your robot will fade away just a bit.
-The last robot standing wins.
+You start out carrying a few balls, and you can recover balls by picking up balls after they've been shot.
+Each time someone is hit by a ball, they lose a life (and their image fades a bit), and they're immediately teleported to a different part of the arena.

-As long as you aren't in your cooldown period (mode on that later) and you have at least one ball left, you can shoot from the front of your robot with the (shoot) function.
+You can shoot balls out of the front of your car, and after every shot, you enter a *cooldown period* which lasts for 20 ticks, during which you can't shoot again.

-When you fire a ball it will come out as your color (red or green depending on where you start).
+When you shoot a ball, it comes out as your color (red or green depending on where you start).
 If you get hit by a ball of the other players color, you will lose a life and become more transparent.